joseneto/fusionwebapp/README.md

 You can learn more about ActiveJDBC here: http://javalt.org/p/activejdbc

 ###Configure Database
-FusionWebApp has two configuration files to the database, the first refers to data migration and is found in **pom.xml**, if you want to use data migration then you need to change this file and put the properties pertaining to your database
+FusionWebApp has two configuration, the first refers to data migration and is found in the maven **pom.xml**, if you want to use data migration then you need to change this file and put the properties pertaining to your database

     <properties>
        <project.build.sourceEncoding>UTF-8</project.build.sourceEncoding>